marceljuenemann/angular-drag-and-drop-lists/README.md

 }
 </pre>

+## dnd-draghandle directive

+Use the `dnd-draghandle` attribute on elements that are inside of `dnd-nodrag` elements to allow them to start drag operations event inside the `dnd-nodrag` context.

 ## Why another drag & drop library?
 There are tons of other drag & drop libraries out there, but none of them met my three requirements: